Sulfamethoxazole Explained: Uses, Side Effects, Dosage Instructions

-Sulfamethoxazole is a bacteriostatic sulfonamide antibiotic that interacts with folic acid Sulfamethoxazole synthesis in susceptible bacteria.
+Sulfamethoxazole is a bacteriostatic sulfonamide antibiotic that interferes with the synthesis of folic acid in susceptible bacteria.

 Sulfamethoxazole Uses